ilyaslanang/capstone_project/README.md

 this folder also contain with datasets that we get earlier from our mentor.

 ## Dataset
 since we are working on airflow, we need to ingest the dataset from local.
 So we moved them into dags folder.
+the dataset itself, have a csv and parquet type. for the csv file, we add the column to the right name using *read_data.py*, and for parquet we rename the column in the ingestion process. there are the *dataset_name*_updated.csv file that have been modified.

 # Ingestion
 * first, make the environment: